Dr. Martin Luther King Jr.

 A Living Symbol

-Acting VI Governor, Cyril E. King called Dr. King, “a living symbol of struggle for dignity, equality and peace among mankind.”
+Acting VI Governor, Cyril E. King called Dr. King, “a living symbol of the struggle for dignity, equality, and peace among mankind.”

 “Our nation has lost a gifted, able leader and counselor.